jmoggridge/jmoggridge/README.md

 ### Hi 👋 I'm Jason A. Moggridge

-I'm a programmer and data analyst working on biomedical research with the [Fralick lab](https://fralicklab.com/) Find my [homepage / blog here](https://jmoggridge.com) or my (probably very outdated) [CV here](https://jmoggridge.github.io).
+I'm a programmer and data analyst working on biomedical research with the [Fralick lab](https://fralicklab.com/).

+Find my personal [homepage / blog here](https://jmoggridge.com) or my (probably very outdated) [CV here](https://jmoggridge.github.io).

 These are some projects I'm working on (currently or recently):